VocabHunter/vocabhunter.github.io/about.md

 Like all good Open Source projects, VocabHunter builds on the software and work of others.
 This includes but is not limited to:

-* The user interface of VocabHunter is built with the [JavaFX] library that now comes as standard, as part of Java 8.
+* The user interface of VocabHunter is built with the [JavaFX], now developed under the Open Source OpenJFX project.
-* The [Apache Tika] project provides the components that make it possible to read a wide variety of document formats.
-You can learn more about this in the article [Read (Almost) Any Document in Java].
 * [TestFX][TestFXProject] is used for the automated GUI test.
 The detailed guide [User Interface Testing with TestFX] explains how this works.
 * [ControlsFX] is used for some of the GUI components including the status bar.
-* The installable bundles are created using the [javafx-gradle-plugin].
+* The [Apache Tika] project provides the components that make it possible to read a wide variety of document formats.
+You can learn more about this in the article [Read (Almost) Any Document in Java].
 * VocabHunter uses [FontAwesomeFX] to generate various icons from the [Font Awesome] set.
 * Dependency Injection is handled with [Gluon Ignite] and [Guice].
 You can find out all about this in the article [Dependency Injection in JavaFX].
 * [JUnit] is used as the principle testing framework.
 [Migrating to JUnit 5] explains how the VocabHunter project was migrated to the latest verson of JUnit.
+* There is a separate installer for Mac, Linux and Windows, each one tailored to the operating system in question.
+These installable bundles are self-contained so that the user doesn't need to have to worry about first installing Java or any other special setup.
+The article [Using the Java Packager with JDK 11] explains how this was achieved.

 Finally, some acknowledgements for this website: